Yandex Cloud

 To get the certificate contents, use the get REST API method for the CertificateContent resource or the CertificateContentService/Get gRPC API call.

-Keep the resulting files in a secure place for long-term storage.
+Put the resulting files in a secure long-term storage.

-3. Repeat the procedure for each certificate you want to back up.
+3. Repeat the steps for each certificate you want to back up.

 Note